 Even in the doldrums of winter you can transform your living room into a beautiful romantic retreat inspired by nature.
 Dig out the indoor fountain, arrange the plants to make an enclave, set out fresh flowers, and make a “bonfire” with a dozen or so candles and tea lights.
 With thoughtfully chosen nibbles and a bottle of wine, you can both relax and bask in each other’s company.

-If you’ve been an item for a few years, it’s always good to spend some time remembering the salad days.
+If you’ve been an item for a few years, it’s always good to spend some time remembering the early days.
 Gather up some memories and make a big presentation, pulling out the old love notes, a special dessert, a DVD of the first movie you watched together, a song you danced to, photographs — whatever you can conjure up.
 Make it even more memorable and use these items to create a special scavenger hunt.

 Turn your apartment or house into a luxury spa and give your partner an unforgettable pampering session.
 Light the candles, bring out the fluffy robe, get the tunes playing, pour the wine, and start massaging their cares away.
 Follow this up by drawing a rose petal bath.

 This is the time of year where everyone wants to flock someplace warm.
 But if you get creative and look elsewhere, you might swing a swanky getaway on the cheap.
 Look for meaningful destinations off the beaten path that are not at their peak tourism season.
 Maybe your beloved’s favorite band has a show in the Midwest.
-How about a cross-country ski getaway at a national park out west?
+How about a cross-country ski getaway at a national park out West?

 Get it in writing